 Pattern Notes

-- Both decreases are variations on the hdc2tog decrease.
-Whistle and Ivy has a helpful video tutorial for the hdc2tog here.
+• Both decreases are variations on the hdc2tog decrease.
+A helpful video tutorial for the hdc2tog is shown below.
 When working the decreases for this pattern, be sure to insert the hook into the appropriate loop (third or front) as indicated.

-- Hat Band is crocheted flat in rows until it reaches desired hat circumference length.
-After seaming Hat Band, stitches are picked up along long edge of seamed Hat Band.
+• Hat Band is crocheted flat in rows until it reaches desired hat circumference length.
+After seaming Hat Band with a slip stitch seam (shown in the video below), stitches are picked up along long edge of seamed Hat Band.
 Hat is worked even in unjoined spirals and then cinched closed at crown.

 Pattern Instructions